Exploring the flavor structure of leptons via diffusion models: Flavor structure of leptons via the conditional diffusion models

 Experimental values for the neutrino mass squared differences, mixing angles, and Dirac CP violation are summarized in Table~\ref{tab:data_leptons} and the PMNS matrix at the 3$\sigma$ CL range is of the form:

-The sum of neutrino masses is constrained as $\sum_i m_i<0.12$ eV (95$\%$) from the data of Cosmic Microwave Background (CMB) \cite{Planck:2018vyg} which will be further constrained as $ 0.059\, \mathrm{eV} <\sum_i m_i<0.113$ eV at 95\% confidence \cite{DESI:2024mwx} by combining the data from the Dark Energy Spectroscopic Instrument with CMB data.
+The sum of neutrino masses is constrained as $\sum_{i} m_i<0.12\,\eV$ (95\% C.L.) from the data of Cosmic Microwave Background (CMB) \cite{Planck:2018vyg} which will be further constrained as $0.059\,\eV <\sum_i m_i<0.113\,\eV$ at 95\% C.L.~\cite{DESI:2024mwx} by combining the data from the Dark Energy Spectroscopic Instrument with CMB data.

 The effective Majorana neutrino mass $m_{\beta\beta}$ for the neutrinoless double beta decay is given by